-Children’s attitudes and behaviors towards money form at an early age, much earlier than most people think.
-A Cambridge University study on children’s money behaviors showed that many of children have already developed their tendencies in regards to money by the age of 7.
+Children’s attitudes and behaviors toward money form at an early age, much earlier than most people think.
+A Cambridge University study on children’s money behaviors showed that many children have already developed their tendencies in regards to money by the age of 7.

-Things which are discussed, modeled and regularly demonstrated by parents and other adult figures in a child’s life, help to support the development of good (or bad) habits and practices.
-Noted the study.
-When you teach your children lessons on money, saving, spending, etc and show them clear forms of financial knowledge, you are giving lessons which will shape and change their behaviors.
+Things which are discussed, modeled and regularly demonstrated by parents and other adult figures in a child’s life, help to support the development of good (or bad) habits and practices, noted the study.
+When you teach your children lessons about money, saving, spending, etc., and show them clear forms of financial knowledge, you are giving lessons which will shape and change their behaviors.
 To put it plainly, what you teach and model for them in regards to financial behaviors today could have a significant impact on their future.
 Along with that, what our kids see us doing is much more important than what we tell them to do.

 As parents, this knowledge can be both scary and yet exhilarating.
 If we show our children positive money habits when they are young, we are empowering them for a lifetime of success.
 The alternative to this is if we don’t teach our children while they are young, or if they pick up bad habits in regards to money, from others, it will be a lot more difficult for them to learn positive financial habits in the future.

-I think back at lessons I learned in my young life.
-One day when I was walking down the street with my grandma when I was a child I passed a penny and she stopped me.
-She asked why I didn’t pick it up and I told her it was just a penny.
+I think back to the lessons I learned in my young life.
+One day when I was walking down the street with my grandma when I was a child, I passed a penny and she stopped me.
+She asked why I didn’t pick it up, and I told her it was just a penny.
 To that, she said that if I find 100 pennies I will have a dollar.
 That everything we save, adds up.
 Even as an adult, whenever I pass change on the ground, I pick it.
 A little lesson from grandma.

 My dad taught me the importance of saving by getting me a piggy bank when I was little.
 It took me a really long time, but I eventually filled that piggy bank.
 I remember being so proud when we went to the bank together and cashed in all of my change.
 His gift of a piggy bank taught me the value in saving and the gratification of accomplishing goals.